greenkode/blog/_posts/2021-02-13-representing-money-in-your-api.md

 or wrong way to do it.
 Looking at this [question](https://stackoverflow.com/questions/29341337/how-to-define-money-amounts-in-an-api) on StackOverflow yields insight into how different systems implement it.

 Of course, there are advantages and disadvantages to this approach.
-I'd like to know what you think Leave feedback here if you
+Feel free to leave your feedback below.